 1. Open the card compartment door by unscrewing the thumb screw.
 The screw should only be finger tight.
 If it was over-tightened, use a thumbnail, a coin or a screwdriver to open the door.
 2. Just press a finger against the label of the MMC and drag it from the slot.
-3. Close the compartment door and fasten the thumb screw finger tight.
+3. Drag the MMC from the slot.